 Film & Collectivity

-As part of our series on Collectivity, Nicolás Pereda’s workshop will focus on the process of representation in filmmaking as a collective expression.
-Together with Nicolás Pereda, the group will draft a film that reflects on representation, reality, fiction and the possibility of transgressing film boundaries by ways of collaboration.
+As part of our series on Collectivity, in 2018 Summer, Nicolás Pereda’s workshop focused on the process of representation in filmmaking as a collective expression.
+Together with Nicolás Pereda, the group drafted a film that reflects on representation, reality, fiction and the possibility of transgressing film boundaries by ways of collaboration.
 You can watch the resulting experimental film here.

 Nicolás Pereda is a filmmaker whose work explores the everyday through fractured and elliptical narratives using fiction and documentary tools.
 His work has been the subject of more than 25 retrospectives worldwide in venues such as Anthology Film Archive, Pacific Film Archive, and TIFF Cinematheque.
 He has also presented his films in most major international film festivals including Cannes, Berlin, Venice, Locarno, and Toronto, as well as in galleries and museums like the Reina Sofía in Madrid, the National Museum of Modern Art in Paris, the Guggenheim and MOMA in New York.